-Every winter pets die from being left outside in cold temperatures.
-Just because an animal has fur, does not mean that he or she is able to live in the snow or cold temperatures.
+Every winter pets die when owners leave them outside in cold temperatures.
+Just because an animal has fur does not mean that they able to live in the snow or cold temperatures.
 They need shelter and warmth to survive the long winter months.
-If your cat gets out in cold temperatures you are going to need to find her right away.
-If she’s been out long enough, hypothermia could set in.
+If your cat gets out in cold temperatures, you’re going to need to find them quickly.
+If they’ve been out long enough, hypothermia could set in.

 Here’s what you need to know about hypothermia (low body temperature) and how to prevent it from ever happening to your beloved furry friends.